lqmix: an R package for longitudinal data analysis via linear quantile mixtures: The lqmix R package

 \subsubsection{Estimating linear quantile mixtures with TV random coefficients}

 The same \texttt{lqmix} function can be used to obtain parameter estimates for a quantile mixture with TV random coefficients.
-To analyze the labor pain data, we consider a liner quantile mixture for the median ($\mathtt{qtl = 0.5}$), with a TV random intercept defined over a two-state latent space ($\mathtt{m_{q} = 2}$):
+To analyze the labor pain data, we consider a linear quantile mixture for the median ($\mathtt{qtl = 0.5}$), with a TV random intercept defined over a two-state latent space ($\mathtt{m_{q} = 2}$):

-{The running time for obtaining results is 4.933 seconds.} The output of estimation is given below.
+The running time for obtaining results is 3.351 seconds.
+The output of estimation is given below.

-Results for the observed process allow to derive similar conclusions to those detailed in Section \ref{sec:lqmixTC}, even though the magnitude of the effects is reduced.
+Results for the observed process allow to derive similar conclusions to those detailed in the previous section, even though the magnitude of the effects is reduced.
 As regards the latent layer of the model, the \texttt{print} method shows the estimates for the initial and the transition probabilities of the hidden Markov chain.
 Based on such estimates, one may conclude that 76.67\% of women start in the first hidden state which, based on the estimated time-varying random intercepts, is characterized by a low pain level.
 The remaining 23.33\% of women start the study with an intermediate baseline pain level.
 Looking at the estimated transition probabilities, we may notice that, regardless of the treatment effect, labor pain tends to increase as the time passes by, with women being in the \textit{low pain} state moving towards the \textit{medium pain} state with probability equal to $0.1117$.
 Estimated parameters are stored in the object \texttt{outTV} as \texttt{betaf} (the fixed coefficients), \texttt{betarTV} (the TV random coefficients), \texttt{scale} (the scale parameter), \texttt{sigma.e} (the conditional standard deviation of responses derived from an ALD with parameters \texttt{scale} and \texttt{qtl}), \texttt{delta} (the initial probability vector), and \texttt{Gamma} (the transition probability matrix).
 As detailed in the previous section, bootstrap standard errors are stored by using the prefix ``\texttt{se.}'' to the names of parameters of interest.
+Last, posterior probabilities for the latent states of the hidden Markov chain and the model matrix for the TV random coefficients are stored as \texttt{posTV} and \texttt{mmrTV}, respectively, in the \texttt{outTV} object.